arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       responses:
         '200':
           description: |
-            Returned if the vertex could be removed.
+            Returned if the vertex can be removed.
           content:
             application/json:
               schema: